The Purple Jacaranda

-The Purple Jacaranda was an Australian television mini-series which aired on ABC in 1964, based on a novel by Nancy Graham and billed as the national broadcaster's first suspense serial.
+The Purple Jacaranda is an Australian television mini-series which aired on ABC in 1964, based on a novel by Nancy Graham and billed as the national broadcaster's first suspense serial.
 Cast included James Condon, Margo Lee, Ronald Morse, Diana Perryman, Walter Sullivan and John Unicomb.

 It was first broadcast on 28 June 1964, in Sydney.
 The final episode was shown on 9 August.

 Plot

 Anne James is asked by Colonel Thomson of "Security" (ASIO) to visit and stay with her friend Darcy, now married to David Crawford.
 The Crawfords live at "Jacaranda House", in Sydney.
 Anna has misgivings but eventually agrees.